 Designing a vaccine that grants immunity and causes minimal side effects is no simple task.
 A coronavirus vaccine, in particular, poses its own unique challenges.
 Although scientists did create candidate vaccines for the coronaviruses SARS-CoV and MERS-CoV, these did not exit clinical trials or enter public use, partly because of lack of resources, Live Science previously reported.

 Candidate vaccines for dengue virus, for example, have generated low levels of antibodies that guide the virus to vulnerable cells, rather than destroying the pathogen on sight, Stat News reported.
-Coronavirus vaccines for animal diseases and the human illness SARS triggered similar effects in animals, so there's some concern that a candidate vaccine for SARS-CoV-2 might do the same, according to an opinion piece published March 16 in the journal Nature.
-Scientists should watch for signs of AED in all upcoming COVID-19 vaccine trials, Fauci said.
-Determining whether enhancement is occurring could happen during initial animal studies, but "it is still unclear how we will look for AED," Jacobs said.
+Coronavirus vaccines for animal diseases and the human illness SARS triggered similar effects in animals, so there's some concern that a candidate vaccine for SARS-CoV-2 might do the same, according to an opinion piece published March 16 in the journal Nature (opens in new tab).
+Scientists should watch for signs of ADE in all upcoming COVID-19 vaccine trials, Fauci said.
+Determining whether enhancement is occurring could happen during initial animal studies, but "it is still unclear how we will look for ADE," Jacobs said.

 There's another challenge too.